Sidon/Sidon.github.io/_posts/2016-8-24-data-analysis-tools-week4.md

 alcohol consumption and life expectancy?

 ### <a name = "categorical"></a>Creating Categorical Variables
-originally, my variables are all numeric, that is, 'life' is expressed in the number of years, "alcohol' is expressed in the number of liters and "income" in the number of dollars.
+originally, my variables are all numeric, that is, "life" is expressed in the number of years, "alcohol" is expressed in the number of liters and "income" in dollars.
 For this assignment the only variables that i keep numeric is the "life", alcohol and income will be converted in categorical based in means.

 ### <a name = "means"></a>Means
 Means